The Marriage and FamilyĀ Blog

 • Connect with God and then with each other spiritually.
 Pray together - it’s the most intimate thing you can do as a couple.

 • Fill each other’s love bank by blessing each other.
 Go out of your way to build each other up.
 Have meaningful conversations.
-If your texts to each other are just business (pick up some milk at the store), you need to up your game!

 • Strive to meet each other’s physical needs.